QCDIS/NaaVRE-website/Readiness-level-framework.md

 The virtual lab is ready for workshop use, if it meets the criteria for first use, and additionally the following:
 - Metadata
   - All the fields of the metadata standard are present.
+- Scenarios
+  - The virtual lab can be used in multiple scenarios.
 - Documentation
   - At least one domain scientist who was not involved in the development of the virtual lab has reviewed the user manual.
 The coding experience of the reviewer of the user manual is similar to the coding experience of the intended user.
-  - How to use the virtual lab on a different dataset is explained.
+  - How to use the virtual lab on a different scenario is explained.
 - Codebase
   - Unit tests verify the behavior of used methods and libraries.
 There should be a testing guideline, which will be done in this issue [\#274](https://github.com/QCDIS/projects_overview/issues/274).
   - The virtual lab reads, writes and exchanges data in a way that meets domain-relevant community standards.
 [5] <span style="color:green">I think we will need to consult some ecologists to determine these standards.
 I aditionally emailed Nafiseh. </span>